 Palestine’s small-town charm is accented by its diverse population’s affection for good food, eclectic music and living history.
-Residents and visitors have access to a 25,000 square-foot Civic Center, as well as dozens of homegrown, boutique shops and restaurants, where local craftspeople show of their East Texas heritage.
+Residents and visitors have access to dozens of homegrown boutique shops and restaurants, where local craftspeople show off their East Texas heritage.
 There are a number of places to live, learn and play, including:

 A movie palace built in the 1930, this restored and meticulously maintained example of Spanish Colonial architecture is considered the crown jewel of downtown Palestine, and remains one of the finest venues for live entertainment in the region.